MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/personalization-gdpr.md

 # required metadata

 title: Opt out of personalized recommendations
-description: This topic explains how to enable customers to opt out of receiving personalized recommendations in Microsoft Dynamics 365 Commerce.
+description: This topic explains how you can let customers opt out of receiving personalized recommendations in Microsoft Dynamics 365 Commerce.
 author: bebeale
 manager: AnnBe
 ms.date: 01/28/2020